-This course continues the individually tailored writing instruction begun in English

-G097 and can be taken in connection with any college course requiring writing assignments.
+This course continues the individually tailored writing instruction begun in English G097 and can be taken in connection with any college course requiring writing assignments.
 This course may be taken 4 times.
+Open entry/open exit.
 Lab.
 Pass/no pass only.
 Open entry/open exit.
 Not transferable, not degree applicable.